DataDog/documentation/content/en/tracing/trace_queries/_index.md

 ---

 {{< beta-callout url="#" btn_hidden="true">}}
-Trace Queries is in beta.
+To join the Trace Queries private beta <a href="/help/">contact Support</a>.
 Spans used for queries are from a <a href="#the-data-that-trace-queries-are-based-on"><strong>uniform 1% sample</strong> of ingested spans</a>, not from your existing retention filters.
 {{< /beta-callout >}}

 ## Overview